EmmanuelEzenwere/AIND-AIprojects/README.md

 # Udacity-AIND
-Portfolio of projects completed for the udacity AIND course
+Portfolio of my projects completed for the udacity AIND course